kensiprell/ktorio.github.io/quickstart/1index.md

 ![Ktor logo](/assets/images/ktor_logo.svg){:style="width:134px;height:56px;"}

 Ktor is a framework to easily build connected applications – web applications, HTTP services, mobile and browser applications.
 Modern connected applications need to be asynchronous to provide the best experience to users, and Kotlin coroutines provide awesome facilities to do it in an easy and straightforward way.

 While not yet entirely there, the goal of Ktor is to provide an end-to-end multiplatform application framework for connected applications.
-Currently, JVM client and server scenarios are supported, and we are working on bringing server facilities to native environments, and client facilities to native and JavaScript.
+Currently, JVM client and server scenarios are supported, and we are working on bringing server facilities to native environments and client facilities to native and JavaScript.

 {::comment}
 Ktor embraces the strongly typed nature of the Kotlin programming language and provides [strongly typed end-points (Locations)](/servers/features/locations.html) and the ability to exchange data with classes shared across platforms.
 {:/comment}

 **Table of contents:**